dreamportdev/Osdev-Notes/06_Userspace/02_Switching_Modes.md

     jmp loop
 ```

-and compile it, in using _binary_ as format specifier , for example using nasm:
+and compile it, using _binary_ as format specifier , for example using nasm:

 ```x86asm
 nasm -f bin example.s -o example
 ```

-* Get the binary code of the compiled source, for example using the following `objdump` command:
+* Now get the binary code of the compiled source, for example using the `objdump` command:

 ```sh
 objdump -D -b binary -m i386:x86-64 ../example